nlgndnmz/COMPAS/README.md

 - benignVStumor.stat
 - benignVStumor.out

-The first two files above are GTF formatted files containing all potential transcripts.
-The .stat file contains some statistics about the optimization run.
+The first two files above are GTF formatted files containing all potential transcripts in the first (benign) and second (tumor) samples respectively.
+The .stat file contains auxiliary information including estimated expression value for each gene.
 The .out file contains the predicted major splicing differences between the two samples.

+##### Running COMPAS in single mode

+While COMPAS is intended to be used as a comparative tool, you can run it on a single sample to get estimated gene expression levels.
+To do this, just skip Step 2 above and execute runCOMPAS.R directly:

+` runCOMPAS.R 1 -b 100000000 -i ./tumor.counts -o ./tumor -h ./tumor.hist -l 100 -n 382000000 `